RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 1. This is handled by SendMessageCommandHandler, which stores basic details and raises NewMessageReceivedEvent
 1. This is handled by MessageValidator, it validates, stores some state, and raises event of MessageValidatedEvent
 1. Message enricher is subscribed to this, it enriches, stores some state, and raises event of MessageEnrichedEvent
-1. Routing is subscribed to this, it decided on routing, stores some state, and raises event of MessageRouitingDecisionMadeEvent
+1. Routing is subscribed to this, it decided on routing, stores some state, and raises event of MessageRoutingDecisionMadeEvent
 1. Dispatcher is subscribed to this, it decided on which channel to to dispatch to, stores some state, and raises event of MessageDispatchChannelChosenEvent
 1. SMSDispatcher is subscribed to this, decided which provider to dispatch with, stores some state, and raises event of MessageDispatchProviderChosenEvent
 1. UKGovNotifySMSDispatcher is subscribed to this, dispatches, stores some state, and raised event of MessageDispatchedEvent
 1. UKGovNotifySMSCallbacks gets an external response, the response is that is failed to be delivered, stores some state, and raises event of MessageDeliveryReportReceivedEvent
 1. Routing is subscribed to this, and makes a decision and the loop continues through its various routing decisions.
-1. RoutingQueryDataBuilderForAPIVersion1 is subscibed to all of these events, and storing data in a format that is correct for V1 of the API, ready for quick access at time of read from the consumer
+1. RoutingQueryDataBuilderForAPIVersion1 is subscribed to all of these events, and storing data in a format that is correct for V1 of the API, ready for quick access at time of read from the consumer
-1. RoutingQueryDataBuilderForAPIVersion2 is subscibed to all of these events, and storing data in a format that is correct for V2 of the API, ready for quick access at time of read from the consumer
+1. RoutingQueryDataBuilderForAPIVersion2 is subscribed to all of these events, and storing data in a format that is correct for V2 of the API, ready for quick access at time of read from the consumer

 #### 1.4.5.1.
 How this differs to now